Alexandru Tudorie: Voluntari

 On 6 July 2017, he returned to FC Voluntari, this time on permanent basis.
 At this club, he scored his first career hat-trick against Sepsi Sfântu Gheorghe on 10 September 2017.

 Arsenal Tula

 On 4 July 2019, Tudorie signed a long-term contract with Russian Premier League club FC Arsenal Tula.

 Second loan to Voluntari

 On 6 February 2020, Tudorie returned to Voluntari once again, on a six-month loan.

 Loan to Universitatea

 On 12 August 2020, Tudorie was loaned to Universitatea Craiova for the 2020–21 season, with an option to purchase.

 Sepsi OSK

 On 3 January 2022, Tudorie signed a one-and-a-half-year contract with Sepsi OSK.

 Al-Adalah

 On 16 July 2023, Tudorie joined Saudi Arabian club Al-Adalah.
 On 9 January 2024, he was released from his contract.

+Wuhan Three Towns

+On 29 January 2025, Chinese Super League club Wuhan Three Towns signed Tudorie from Petrolul Ploiești.
+On 1 December 2025, Tudorie annouanced his departure after the 2025 season.

+Guangdong GZ-Power

+On 7 February 2026, Tudorie joined China League One club Guangdong GZ-Power.
+On 31 July 2026, the club has terminated the contract with Tudorie.